gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

       The curriculum would be familiar to all of you—novice versus competent versus expert, seven plus or minus two,
       motivation and demotivation,
-      recording yourself in groups of three...
+      recording yourself in groups of three…
     </p>
   </blockquote>
 </div>